Frequently Asked Questions for Prospective Students

 What matters most in considering my application?

-While all components of the application are important, your statement of purpose and writing sample are of most interest to the MAPH Admissions Committee.
+While all components of the application are important, your statement of purpose and writing sample are of most interest to the MAPH admissions committee.
+The statement should give a clear idea of what the applicant hopes to gain from a year of rigorous humanistic work.
 MAPH has always held that some promising students do not do well on standardized tests.
 Therefore, less attention is given to GRE scores than to the statement of purpose, writing sample and transcripts.

 What kind of financial support is available from MAPH?

-MAPH offers some merit-based, half-tuition scholarships.
+MAPH offers some merit-based partial tuition scholarships.
 There is no separate application for these; just check the box on your application's Financial Data sheet to indicate that you want to be considered for aid.
 You will be notified by the Humanities Dean of Students if you are awarded aid.
-Graduate Student Affairs also maintains a database of fellowships and scholarships you may want to review the database and see if you are eligible for any of the fellowships.
+Graduate Student Affairs also maintains a database of fellowships and scholarships, which you might want to review tosee if you are eligible for any of the fellowships.
 Educational loans and work study are available to all MAPH students who meet the usual need qualifications.
 You can contact the University of Chicago Student Loan Administration regarding the necessary forms for loans and work study.

 What is tuition for a MAPH student?